 Family Medicine Intensive

-There are three Family Medicine intensive sessions in the PGY1 year -- July, October and May.
+There are three Family Medicine intensive sessions in the PGY1 year -- July, November, and May.
 Each of these months serves as an introduction to the hospital rotations that follow it.
 For example the July intensive provides a focused preparation for the Internal Medicine and General Surgery rotations that follow.
 The second Intensive is focused on Obstetrics and Pediatrics preparation.
 The third includes preparation for ICU and Inpatient Pediatrics.
 Along with these focuses residents' care for patients in the hospital and outpatient setting.
-The intensive experiences also begin residents education in the fundamentals of the patient-centered medical home with an emphasis on skills in health behavior change counseling, community involvement, and evidence-based practice.
+The intensive experiences also begin residents’ education in the fundamentals of the patient-centered medical home with an emphasis on skills in health behavior change counseling, community involvement, and evidence-based practice.

 Patient-Centered Medical Home